Damascus Twist Barrels

 Damascus barrels were usually intended for use with black powder---the standard of the day.
 The contour of the barrel wall thickness, intended for the fast explosion of black powder, was quite thick at the breech and tapered thinner towards the muzzle.
 It is not advisable to shoot modern smokeless powder in a damascus barrel.
 Apart from giving due deference to the age of such barrels and to the method of their construction, smokeless powder burns more slowly, lowering the pressure at the breech end, but considerably raising it further down the barrel to a level such barrels were rarely designed to handle.

 A demonstration forging, showing the steps undertaken to construct a barrel tube of damascus steel.
-Three bars, independently twisted, then welded together, then wrapped around a mandrel.
+Three bars, independently twisted, then welded together, then wrapped around a mandrel and forge-welded together.
 From Richard Akehurst, Game Guns & Rifles, G. Bell & Sons, London, 1969.

 The Hallowell & Co.
 Illustrated Firearms Dictionary is for informational purposes only.
 We do not necessarily offer the items described above for sale.
 Please click on any of the links below to see what we actually do have available for purchase..